 It’s a slideshow presentation software with built-in themes and templates paired with a suite of familiar editing tools that allow you to collaborate and present your ideas in a visually dynamic and creative way.

 Editor’s note: The right tools make all the difference.
-Office 365 from GoDaddy includes PowerPoint, which enables you to create, edit, view, present and share beautifully designed presentations.
+Microsoft 365 from GoDaddy includes PowerPoint, which enables you to create, edit, view, present and share beautifully designed presentations.

 How to use PowerPoint